Shout at the Devil: Overview

 Shout at the Devil was Mötley Crüe's breakthrough success, selling 200,000 copies in its first two weeks.
-The album's title and the band's use of a pentagram caused a great deal of controversy upon its 1983 release, as Christian and conservative groups claimed the band was encouraging their listeners to worship Satan.
-The Pentagram was something Nikki Sixx brought with him from Sister, a very theatrical band he had been a member of (along with future W.A.S.P. vocalist Blackie Lawless) in the late 1970s prior to the formation of Mötley Crüe.
-Sister were the first L.A. band to fuse occult symbolism such as the Pentagram into a theatrical heavy metal show incorporating blood and facial makeup.
+The album's title and the band's use of a pentagram was briefly referenced by Tom Jarriel in a news piece on ABC about Christian groups concerned about Satanism.
+The pentagram was something Nikki Sixx brought with him from Sister, a very theatrical band he had been a member of (along with future W.A.S.P. vocalist Blackie Lawless) in the late 1970s prior to the formation of Mötley Crüe.
+Sister fused occult symbolism such as the Pentagram into a theatrical heavy metal show incorporating blood and facial makeup.
 Sixx asked Lawless for permission to use some of Sister's occult-related imagery for Shout at the Devil, as at that point Lawless was intent on moving in a different direction.
 "I said 'take whatever you want' because at that point, I realised that with an image like that, you end up painting yourself in a corner and you can't get out," said Lawless.

-Just prior to returning home to Los Angeles to begin recording the album, Mötley Crüe was famously kicked off their support spot on Kiss' Creatures of the Night tour.
-The bands played only five shows together before Gene Simmons demanded they be replaced, citing their "bad behavior".
+Just prior to returning home to Los Angeles to begin recording the album, Mötley Crüe had a brief five show support spot on Kiss' Creatures of the Night tour.
+Sixx later said that Gene Simmons commented on their hard partying.